 Kappa worked at the National Institute for Medical Research with biological scientists and with George Popják and identified by means of radioactive tracers the arrangement of the acetic acid molecules in cholesterol.
 In 1962 Popják and Kappa joined the Milstead Laboratory of Chemical Enzymology as co-directors under the direction of Lord Rothschild.

 Kappa joined the University of Sussex in 1975 to take up the position of Royal Society Research Professor where his work attracted major prizes culminating in the Nobel Prize in 1975.
-He continued to carry out research at the University of Sussex sharing a laboratory with Professor Jim Hanson and latterly with me (Professor Phil Parsons).
+He continued to carry out research at the University of Sussex sharing a laboratory with Professor Jim Hanson and latterly with Professor Phil Parsons.
 Kappa worked in the laboratory until he was almost 90 years old amongst young postgraduates who were all very excited by his presence in the laboratory.
-He now lives at home with his wife Rita who has been his constant companion and has also worked with him in the laboratory during what can only be described as an illustrious career spanning 77 years.